-The access point can be managed by any computer using a web browser (Internet Explorer 5.0 or above, or Netscape 6.2 or above).
-Enter the configured IP address of the access point, or use the default address: http://192.168.2.2
+The access point can be managed by any computer using a web browser (Internet Explorer 5.0 or above, or Netscape Navigator 6.2 or above).
+Enter the configured IP address of the access point, or use the default address: http://192.168.1.1

-To log into the access point, enter the default user name "admin" and the password "smcadmin", then press "LOGIN".
+To log into the access point, enter the default user name "admin", leave the password blank, and press "LOGIN".
 When the home page displays, click on Advanced Setup.
 The following page will display.

 The information in this chapter is organized to reflect the structure of the web screens for easy reference.
-However, it is recommended that you configure a user name and password as the first step under "Administration" to control management access to this device (page 5-28).
+However, it is recommended that you configure a user name and password as the first step under advanced configuration to control management access to this device (page 6-28).